Home > Cruises > South America Cruises > Panama Canal & the Americas

 Overview

 Chart a course across the Americas, traversing storied oceans and seas to call on ports bountiful in history, culture and natural beauty.
-Immerse in the tropical serenity and pristine shores of The Bahamas in San Salvador and Man of War Bay.
+Immerse yourself in the tropical serenity and pristine shores of The Bahamas in San Salvador and Man of War Bay.
 Transit the Panama Canal, an engineering marvel, and bask in Panama City’s rich heritage.
-Step back in time in Lima’s historic center, a UNESCO Site, and admire the sights in Iquique, where desert dunes meet the sea.
+Step back in time in Lima’s historic center, a UNESCO Site, and discover Iquique, where the desert dunes meet the sea.

 Flights Included Save 7%